dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

-    - ACC data can optionally be thinned down to only retain a single ACC burst event within a given time interval via the parameter `acc_timefilter` (details in the Settings section below).
-This feature can be useful to avoid long computations, and potentially lack of memory issues, when processing high-frequency ACC data (e.g. 1 burst every couple of seconds).
+    - ACC data can optionally be thinned down to only retain a single ACC burst event within a given time interval via the parameter `acc_timefilter` (or details in the [Parameters](#parameters) section below).
+This feature can be useful to avoid long computations, and potentially lack of memory issues, when processing high-frequency ACC data (e.g. 1 burst every couple of seconds). test

 5. Merge processed ACC events to location events of the same animal/track using recording timestamps for alignment.
 Location